-Disabled people have been left feeling abandoned after being told that essential care packages would be suspended with immediate affect due to staff pressures resulting from the coronavirus epidemic.
+Disabled people have been left feeling abandoned after being told that essential care packages would be suspended with immediate effect due to staff pressures resulting from the coronavirus epidemic.

 Those who spoke to The Ferret about the “distressing” and “incredibly serious” cuts to services included Maria Quinn and her now-wife Susan McKinstery, who featured in our Just Surviving series with HuffPost UK last December.

 The Glasgow-based couple, who got married last Friday, were told on Thursday afternoon that Quinn’s package of social care, which included help to get in and out of bed, dress and shower, was being suspended that evening.

 She uses a wheelchair and has a range of both physical and mental health conditions.
 Her new wife, who has spina bifida, and also uses a wheelchair, is not physically able to offer personal care.